eclipse/xtext/xtext-website/documentation/310_eclipse_support.md

 }
 ```

 For more elaborate templates it is also possible to group parameters together, enable/disable parameters, have parameter values be changed in response of the change of a different parameter and add validations to the wizard if the selected parameters are correct.
 This can be done by implementing the provided methods `updateVariables` and `validate`.
+The Xtext Statemachine example contains a more sophisticated implementation of the new project wizard.

 ## File Wizard

-Similar to the [Project Wizard](#projectwizard)  it is possible to generate a wizard for file generaten with the MWE2 workflow.
+Similar to the [Project Wizard](#projectwizard)  it is possible to generate a wizard for new dsl files with the MWE2 workflow.
 The wizard will be generated in the `.ui` project.
 If the language was generated before the `plugin.xml` will have to be manually merged with the `plugin.xml_gen`.

 This must be explicitly specified in the MWE2 file in the `language` section as follows